 High contrast colors serve a two-fold purpose for mobile landing page optimization.

 First, they’re eye-catching and even people who don’t have the design bug can sometimes find beautifully designed buttons irresistible to click.

 Second, people use their mobile devices everywhere and natural outdoor light can make it hard to see what’s on the screen if it’s a low-contrast design.

 Apple does an excellent job using high contrast with darker text and images on a bright white background.

 Lindsey Racing, well, doesn’t.

-The black, grey, and red design looks edgy which we assume is what they were going for, but everything just turns into mush under harsh light.
+The black, gray, and red design looks edgy which we assume is what they were going for, but everything just turns into mush under the harsh light.

 You want to make sure that you’re using colors that convert well and that show up under whatever type of lighting your visitors happen to be using.

 As we’ve already seen with Evernote and Apple, the use of white space is a wonderful thing.
 It creates interest and makes the mobile landing pages look modern.
 It also gives the eyes room to read the words that are on the page.

 White space also makes touchscreen interactions easier for visitors and keeps accidental clicks to a minimum.